8 bit to half float Copycat

 • clamped highlights (maintain highlight detail when graded by colourist)

-• 8bit banding of colour (pass common broadcast quality checks )
+• 8bit banding of colour (to pass broadcast quality checks )

 Artists might source images of low fidelity jpegs/pngs etc. from: